 Typically, the structure you choose impacts how you pay taxes.
 You’ll also need to consider whether or not you’re legally required to charge sales tax, and how you need to set this up.
 This is based on factors like your location, where you’re shipping products, and what items you’re selling — it can vary widely from business to business.

 We recommend working with a tax professional, especially when you’re first starting your online business, to ensure that everything’s set up properly.

 We’ll discuss building your online store more in-depth in a bit, but there are excellent tools available to automatically calculate sales tax, which will take a lot of the complication out of the process.

 Some areas require licenses to sell regulated products like firearms, alcohol, or CBD.
 Again, this varies based on your location and the items you’re selling.

 If your business is located in the United States, this guide from the Small Business Association walks you through everything you need to know.

 Open a business bank account

-While it might seem easy to start with an existing bank account, there are a lots of good reasons to separate your business and personal accounts:
+When starting an online business, it might seem easy to just use an existing bank account.
+But there are a lots of good reasons to separate your business and personal accounts: